 The bottom line

 Soy sauce is definitely a vegan food because it is made from soybeans, which belong to the legume family.
 Therefore, if you are a vegan, you are free to use soy sauce as a condiment.
 However, you should beware of the certain side effects which are known to appear if one has too much of it.
-In general, soy sauce, as well as other soy foods, can benefit your body, preventing severe diseases and help you improve your wellbeing.
+In general, soy sauce, as well as other soy foods, can benefit your body, potentially preventing severe diseases and help you improve your wellbeing.
 Overall it is recommended to eat soy sauce in moderate amounts (unless you are allergic to it) in order to enjoy it’s benefits and not excessively increase your sodium intake.

 Sticking to a healthy diet based on your health needs, allergies and preferences is a great idea, however when combined with a workout plan that meets your goals, it might bring you significant benefits.
 Better mood, stronger muscles and endurance are just some.
 Check out the 20 Minute Full Body Workout at Home below.